lu-w/criticality-metrics/docs/time-scale/THW.rst

 Target values
 ~~~~~~~~~~~~~

-The THW, and HW in one example, are used by regulatory bodies in several countries to express driving recommendations and as a threshold for fines.
+The THW, and HW in one example, are used by regulatory bodies in several countries to express driving recommendations and as a threshold for fines [Junietz2018a]_.

 ======= =========== ===================
 Country Recommended Threshold for fines